Shinigami-Apples/Starbound-Mod-The-Galactic-Federation-of-Webbs/README.md

 - Custom dungeons/microdungeons/villages.

 - Character customization: Yeah, it's there.
 Webbers do like some nice hair styles, don't they?
+Including fur colors and patterns.

 - Hurt soun- no. Please don't hurt these "endangered" species just to hear them cry.
 Don't.
 You'll make me cry.
+Speaking of which, the synthesizer falling from a flight of stairs has been replaced with the mist lovely phrase in existance: “HECK”

 - Tenants: They're still not your annoying next-door neighbors, so they're disappointing.

 - Nyctophobia: Webbers are probably the first race to have a crippling fear of the dark.
 (PLAY WITH FRACKIN' RACES FOR FULL EFFECT)

 - Custom S.A.I.L: Comes with Webber-specific dialogue.
 Also space humor.
+Now with an annoying inbox for you to read.

 - Weapons and clothing/armors: Still a huge WIP.
+There’s already a customized weapon building system.

 <----->